The Salvation Army in Winston-Salem

 Early on in its history, The Salvation Army was set up with a quasi-military structure patterned after the ranks of the British Armed Forces.
 This structure has contributed to a reputation for discipline and mobility that serves the organization well.
 The Salvation Army is actually made up of several sub-groups, equally important, and instrumental in accomplishing the mission of spreading the gospel and serving humanity.

 Commissioned from one of four Colleges for Officer's Training in the United States, officers are full-time personnel with responsibility for leadership of both the spiritual and social welfare work of The Salvation Army.
 Their ranks descend from General (the international leader stationed at International Headquarters in London) down to Lieutenant (the rank assigned upon commissioning).
-The Area Commanders for the Winston-Salem Area Command are Majors James and Lois Allison.

 Soldiers are members who maintain their congregational church home at The Salvation Army and have signed a statement of beliefs, pledging to live up to a high code of moral conduct.
 They usually are employed outside of The Salvation Army in all manner of vocations and careers.